holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 At the moment there is no validation done on the link entries.
 This will be added soon with an additional validation callback.

 Finally, `get_list` requires us to use the HDK function `get_links(base_address, link_type, tag)`.
 As you may have guessed, this will return the addresses of all the entries that are linked to the `base_address` with a given link_type and a given tag.
-Both `link_type` and `tag` are Option types.
-Passing `Some("string")` means retrieve links that match the type/tag string exactly and passing `None` to either of them means to retrieve all links regardless of the type/tag.
+Both `link_type` and `tag` are LinkMatch types, which is an enum for matching anything, matching exactly, or matching with a regular expression.
+Passing `LinkMatch::Exactly("string")` means retrieve links that match the type/tag string exactly and passing `LinkMatch::Any` to either of them means to retrieve all links regardless of the type/tag.
 As this only returns the addresses, we must then map over each of then and load the required entry.

 ```rust
 fn handle_get_list(list_addr: HashString) -> ZomeApiResult<GetListResponse> {